MrBri/bandLeftDetailsRight/README.md

 Trying out redis's key/value and data structures

 ### To Do
-- Ability to add bands
-- Edit band name
+- POST new band
+- deploy
 - user auth
-- Deploy